eskay993/gamefiles/sp-football-life-2026/README.md

 For some people, when launching the game in Game Mode you might get a black screen while still hearing the audio in the background.
 This is related to the flatpak version of gamescope installed alongside Lutris.

-The latest version of the yaml script should address this, but for anyone still experiencing it, here are 2 solutions.
-Try them in order:
+The latest version of the yaml script should address this, but for anyone still experiencing it, try launching the game with `ENABLE_GAMESCOPE_WSI=0`.

-#### Solution 1:

-Launch the game with `ENABLE_GAMESCOPE_WSI=0`.
 To do this:

 - In Desktop Mode, right click the game in Lutris and choose `Configure` then `System Options`
 - Scroll down to Environment Variables and click the `Add`button